 An effective provincial approach to climate action depends on positioning B.C.’s foundational sectors for the emerging low-carbon economy.

-Adapting our Forests – Adapting British Columbia’s natural resource management to a changing climate is important for maintaining the benefits these resources provide to communities and industries in the province.
-A 2015-2020 Climate Change Strategy for natural resource governance integrates climate change into program areas, operations, resource management decisions and actions.
+Adapting our forests and natural resources – Adapting B.C.’s natural resources to a changing climate is important for maintaining the benefits these resources provide to communities and industries in the province.
+A 2015-2020 Climate Change Strategy for natural resource governance integrates climate change into the daily business of all program areas, operations, resource management decisions and actions.

 Building farm-level resilience – The Environmental Farm Plan Program helps producers find opportunities to decrease on-farm emissions and reduce climate risks by adopting beneficial management practices that enhance soil health, promote stewardship of riparian areas, advance integrated pest management, and increase energy efficiency.
 Cost-share funding is available for producers to invest in on-farm projects such as fuel switching, renewable natural gas, and upgraded irrigation systems.
 The Farm Adaptation Innovator Program (FAIP) supports applied research and knowledge sharing regarding climate resilient farm practices related to soil, water, crop, and livestock management.